Why Grantors Trusts May Save You On Taxes

 The topic of Living Trusts can be confusing and complex in nature, especially when it comes to taxation.
-In this article, I will clarify the way a basic grantor revocable living trust is taxed.
+In this article, I will clarify how a basic grantor revocable living trust is taxed.

 What is a trust?

-Trusts establish a fiduciary relationship where the grantor’s property /assets that are placed in the trust are held and managed by the trustee for the benefit of a beneficiary.
+Trusts establish a fiduciary relationship where the grantor’s property/assets placed in the trust are held and managed by the trustee for the benefit of a beneficiary.
 A grantor may decide what property he or she wishes to include in the trust, who the trustee will be, who the beneficiaries will be, and how the trust property/assets are to be distributed by the trustee for the beneficiaries.

 Who Can Control the Trust?